B i o g r a p h y

 Born in Lima, Peru, Jorge Pérez-Albela began playing drums at age 16.
 He comes from a long line of musicians and educators that includes Don Isidoro Purizaga and Rafael “Pocho” Purizaga.

-In the early nineties Jorge kept a busy schedule performing with Latin Grammy-winning singer Gianmarco and Grammy-nominated Peruvian singer, Eva Ayllón.
-Inspired by the beauty and richness of Peruvian music, Pérez-Albela began to study the cajón.
+In the early nineties Jorge kept a busy schedule performing with Latin Grammy-winning singers Gianmarco and Eva Ayllón.

 In 1994, following his passion for Jazz, Pérez-Albela relocated to the United States to study at the Berklee College of Music, where he graduated with a Bachelor’s Degree in Professional Music, later he graduated Summa Cum Laude from Berklee's Global Jazz Institute obtaining his Masters Degree in jazz performance.

-He has performed or recorded with Grammy-winning artists: Maria Schneider, Danilo Perez and Ruben Blades, as well world renown George Garzone, Avishai Cohen, Sofia Rei Koutsovitis, Claudia Acuna, Tania Libertad, Mili Bermejo, Sissy Castrogiovanni, Tal Gamlieli, Roni Eytan, Ehud Ettun, Daniel Blake, Grace Kelly, Jason Palmer, Tim Ray, Geoffrey Keezer, Bert Seager, Jarrett Cherner, Kevin Harris, Marco Pignataro, Nando Michelin, Juan Medrano “Cotito”, Claudio Ragazzi, Eric Kurimski, Chris McDermott, Bruce Bartlett, Yuri Juarez, John Lockwood, Rufus Reid, Eddie Gomez, Jorge Roeder, etc.
+Jorge has performed or recorded Internationally with Grammy-winning artists: Maria Schneider, Danilo Perez and Ruben Blades, as well world renown George Garzone, Avishai Cohen, Sofia Rei, Joey Blake, Claudia Acuna, Tania Libertad, Mili Bermejo, Sissy Castrogiovanni, Tal Gamlieli, Roni Eytan, Ehud Ettun, Daniel Blake, Grace Kelly, Jason Palmer, Tim Ray, Geoffrey Keezer, Bert Seager, Jarrett Cherner, Kevin Harris, Marco Pignataro, Nando Michelin, Juan Medrano “Cotito”, Claudio Ragazzi, Eric Kurimski, Chris McDermott, Bruce Bartlett, Yuri Juarez, John Lockwood, Rufus Reid, Eddie Gomez, Jesse Williams, Jorge Roeder, etc.

 A Boston resident, Pérez-Albela is actively involved in the city’s jazz scene and frequently commutes to New York City for performances in venues such as: The Blue Note, The Jazz Standard, The Jazz Gallery, Sweet Rhythm, Tonic, Jordan Hall, Scullers jazz club, The Regattabar and The Berklee Performance center.